nrfconnect/sdk-nrf/samples/bluetooth/mesh/light/README.rst

 This sample is split into two source files:

 * A :file:`main.c` file to handle initialization.
-* One additional file for handling Mesh models, :file:`model_handler.c`.
+* One additional file for handling mesh models, :file:`model_handler.c`.

-After provisioning and configuring the Mesh models supported by the sample in the `nRF Mesh mobile app`_, you can control the LEDs on the development kit from the app.
+After provisioning and configuring the mesh models supported by the sample in the `nRF Mesh mobile app`_, you can control the LEDs on the development kit from the app.

 Provisioning
 ============